 To make sure that all of your land remains yours, it makes sense to keep an eye on your property lines.
-Moreover, you yourself may eventually want to assert a claim for adverse possession against another individual's land.
+Moreover, you yourself might eventually want to assert a claim for adverse possession against another individual's land.
 Either way, you'll need to learn about North Carolina's adverse possession laws.

 Adverse possession in North Carolina is regulated by statute (laws passed by the legislature), but also by the state courts.
-Of course, there are some hurdles to clear before someone can claim a piece of your North Carolina land using this theory.
+Of course, there are some hurdles to clear before someone can claim a piece of North Carolina land using this theory.

-The North Carolina legislature and the courts have, together, established that adverse possession in North Carolina is established from the nature of a trespasser's possession and the length of time they possess the land.
+The North Carolina legislature and the courts have, together, established that adverse possession in North Carolina is based on the nature of a trespasser's possession and the length of time they possess the land.
 A trespasser's possession must be

 Generally, N.C.
 Gen. Stat. § 1-40 dictates that the possessor must have exclusive possession for 20 years in order to establish adverse possession.
 However, there is an exception to this.
 Under N.C.
 Gen. Stat. § 1-38, North Carolina will grant ownership where a trespasser has occupied land under "color of title" for seven years.

 If the trespass continues, you might want to consult a lawyer and bring an action to quiet title.
 This is a legal method for determining the rightful owner of land.
 You'd be asking a North Carolina state court judge to issue an order declaring that you, and not the trespasser, are the true owner (and title holder) of the land.
 This order is particularly helpful if you are seeking to sell your property, and need to reassure potential buyers regarding where the boundaries to your land lie, and who owns what.